dataArtisans/flink-training-web/exercises/toFromKafka.md

 1. The TaxiRide cleansing program shall write its result stream to a Kafka topic and
 2. the Popular Places program shall read its input stream from that that Kafka topic.

-The [hands-on instructions]({{ site.baseurl }}/dataStream/3-handsOn.html) for the Connectors lesson give instructions for how to setup and start Kafka.
+The [Kafka installation instructions]({{ site.baseurl }}/kafka.html) explain how to setup and start Kafka.
 The following instructions help with the necessary modifications:

 ### Adding the Kafka Connector dependency